franekostrowski/react-hook-use-country/README.md

 }
 ```

-- `country` - country code such as 'PL' or full country name eg. Poland
+- `country` - country code such as 'PL' or full country name eg. 'Poland'

 #### Example #1